grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 "If she can patch the boat with expletives and downright pissed-offedness, we will be in good hands," said Bastian, without turning around.

 [//]: # (### Percy looks at the situation in the conn)

 Captain Percy stepped off the control room ladder and yielded it to Hemi on his way down.
 She addressed Gregory and Bastian, sitting in front of her in their control chairs.
 "What's the state of my ship boys?"

-"Apparently we're fucking sinking."
-Gregory Answered.
+"Apparently we're fucking sinking," Gregory answered.

-"Fucking apparently..."
-She agreed.
-She scanned the dials.
+"Fucking apparently..." she agreed.
+She scanned the gauges.
 There was nothing immediate in their impending doom.
 It was written instead in subtle ways, spread across the dials, and only when the readings of the dials were taken altogether.
 The dive plane angle was too steep for the amount of forward drive they were giving the boat.
 The trim tanks too light.
 The depth deeper than she wanted to be.

 "Since that sub is going to know where we are anyway, you might as well crank the bilge pumps up to maximum power.
 Making a bunch of noise is better than sinking."

 Gregory flipped some switches and another frequency of vibration was added to the regular background hum from the motors propelling the boat.

-Percy lit a cigarillo from the rapidly-depleting pack stashed in the pipes and smoked it down, letting her mind sink into the ever-present hum of the machines that swamped her environment, and ruminating on the gauges.
+Percy lit a cigarillo from the rapidly-depleting pack in her pocket and smoked it down, letting her mind sink into the ever-present hum of the machines that swamped her environment and ruminating on the gauges.
 "How's she handling generally?"

 "The boat just doesn't seem fucking normal Cap.
 It doesn't respond how I want it to," said Bastian.

 "Here, let me try the rudder."
 She reached over him and turned the wheel hard over.
-The _Prospect_ came about slowly but surely, leaning over slightly, as she should, but after a short delay the whole boat took on a sudden heavy list.
+The _Prospect_ came about slowly but surely, leaning over slightly, as she should.
+But after a short delay the whole boat took on a sudden heavy list.
 Percy counter-steered and brought the _Prospect_ back to the course they had been on.

 "See?
 That doesn't seem quite fuckin' OK to me," said Bastian.